AminAbd/LangGraph/README.md

 **Usage**: Open `State_Schema.ipynb` to understand different state schema options and their validation behaviors.

+## 8. State Reducer

+An in-depth exploration of **reducers** in LangGraph, which specify how state updates are performed on specific keys/channels in the state schema.
+Demonstrates the default overwriting behavior, the problem that arises when multiple nodes try to update the same state key concurrently (causing `InvalidUpdateError`), and how reducers solve this using the `Annotated` type.
+Shows how to use built-in reducers like `operator.add` for list concatenation, create custom reducers to handle edge cases (like None values), and demonstrates the special `add_messages` reducer used by `MessagesState`.
+Also covers advanced message operations: rewriting messages by ID and removing messages using `RemoveMessage`.

+**Usage**: Open `State_Reducer.ipynb` to understand how reducers manage state updates and handle concurrent modifications.

 ## Setup

 1. Create a `.env` file with your API keys: